Clean Eating Homemade Cream Gravy

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 Feel free to experiment with this recipe.
-Maybe you like you gravy thinner and need more milk, or thicker and use less.
+Maybe you like your gravy a bit thinner and need more milk, or thicker and need less milk.
 You might like other kinds of meat in your gravy, or other flavors.
-You could try chicken or beef stock instead of cooking oil in your gravy, or cook sausage or bacon in the pan first for an even different flavor.
+You could try to cook sausage or bacon in the pan first for an even different flavor.

 Questions & Answers